-The largest flow within the 1996 WAP condensed food web was the krill grazing of large phytoplankton, while the largest flow within the NABE food web was bacterial ingestion of DOC (Table 2 and Figure 6).
-The sum of microzooplankton and protozoan grazing in the NABE model was twice as great as in the WAP model relative to primary production (Table 2).
-NPP-normalized krill grazing in the WAP model was 7 times larger than mesozooplankton grazing in the NABE model.
+The largest flow within the WAP food web was the krill grazing of large phytoplankton, while the largest flow within the NABE food web was bacterial carbon demand (Table 2 and Figure 1).
+The sum of microzooplankton and protozoan grazing in the NABE model was almost twice as great as in the WAP model relative to primary production (Table 2).
+NPP-normalized krill grazing in the WAP model was almost 7 times larger than mesozooplankton grazing in the NABE model.
+The estimated e-ratio for the WAP of 27% was about twice as high as the NABE e-ratio of 13%, even though the particulate export in the NABE model was slightly higher.
+Food web transfer to higher trophic levels made a large contribution to the WAP e-ratio.